Full API

 if the maximum constraint is satisfied, false

 otherwise.
-The maximum constraint is a global constraint used in constraint programming that specifies that a certain condition should hold for the maximum value in a list of variables.
+The maximum constraint is a global constraint specifying that a certain condition should hold for the maximum value in a list of variables.

 Arguments